Black Bear Tutors

 - Fill out the Black Bear Tutor Application

-- Come in for an Interview
+- “Zoom in” or meet for an Interview

 - Complete the screening process

 - Get fingerprinted

 - You will be need to complete a few more forms for Payroll.

 - We will plan your scheduled hours based on the amount of your award.